-In-service training and assessment must demonstrate the candidate has achieved the required depth and breadth of knowledge specified in all of the modules in the portfolio, in order to meet the requirements of the external examination process.

-Where tests may not be performed in the candidate's own laboratory it is accepted that practical competence to the level of someone performing them regularly may be difficult to achieve, even through secondment.
-Whilst practical skills may not be achievable, knowledge and understanding of its application is still required and may be examined.

-Each candidate completing the Specialist Portfolio must have an indicative training programme which sets out the sections of the laboratory they will rotate through, the expected duration in each area, the sections that are covered and how training is assessed.

-Several trainers may be involved in training but training should be co-ordinated and carried out under the control of a designated training co-ordinator or training officer.

-Candidates are considered to be registered on a Specialist Portfolio from the date of issue.
+- In-service training and assessment must demonstrate the candidate has achieved the required depth and breadth of knowledge specified in ALL of the modules in the portfolio, in order to meet the requirements of the external examination process. - Where tests may not be performed in the candidate's own laboratory it is accepted that practical competence to the level of someone performing them regularly may be difficult to achieve, even through secondment.
+Whilst practical skills may not be achievable, knowledge and understanding of its application is still required and may be examined. - 5.3.
+Each candidate completing the Specialist Portfolio must have an indicative training programme which sets out the sections of the laboratory they will rotate through, the expected duration in each area, the sections that are covered and how training is assessed. - 5.4.
+Several trainers may be involved in training but training should be co-ordinated and carried out under the control of a designated training co-ordinator or training officer. - 5.5.
+Candidates are considered to be registered on a Specialist Portfolio from the date of issue. - 5.6.
 The length of time to complete the Specialist Portfolio may vary but it is typically expected to take around 24 months.
 Whilst there is currently no time limit for completion of the portfolio, there is a requirement for evidence to be current i.e. within three years of the external examination.
 Evidence older than three years should not be included unless, in exceptional circumstances, its relevance to the candidate's current practice can be confirmed by the trainer.

+Tel 020 7713 0214 Fax: 020 7837 9658 E-mail specialistportfolio@ibms.org Website: www.ibms.org Specialist Portfolio Guidance for Candidates, Training Officers and External Examiners

+- 5.7.
 There should be regular (typically monthly) review sessions between the candidate and an allocated trainer/mentor.
-These should be recorded and submitted as part of the portfolio examination.
-The aims of these sessions are to:

-- > Set training targets in line with the training programme - Review previous work and evidence - Highlight any issues or concerns - > Ensure the portfolio is on target for completion

-Knowledge and competence sections/ learning outcomes in the portfolio must be completed for all modules within the chosen discipline(s).
-Candidates must demonstrate practical skills for all tests that are included in the signed scope of practice statement provided by the laboratory manager.
-If some techniques are not performed in the laboratory the candidate is expected to be able to demonstrate knowledge and understanding (but not the practical skill) that would be applied in the practical situation.
-This only applies to non-optional modules, all optional modules must be demonstrated practically.

-Short periods of secondment to other Institute approved laboratories may supplement training in order for the individual to gain additional practical skills and experience.

-Candidates and trainers may undertake a selection of the following activities to complete training and assess the application of knowledge and skills, i.e. the assessment of competence.

-Work-based training with direct observation of practical skills (DOPS) Case based discussion to demonstrate knowledge of 'output' of work Self-directed reading to broaden knowledge Tutorials and scientific discussion to explore extent of knowledge Reflective practice to self-assess knowledge and skills Question and answer sessions with trainer to test knowledge
+These should be recorded at the front of the portfolio using the template provided.
+The aims of these sessions are to: - Set training targets in line with the training programme - Review previous work and evidence - Highlight any issues or concerns - Ensure the portfolio is on target for completion - 5.8.
+Knowledge and competence sections of the portfolio must be completed for all modules within the chosen discipline(s).
+Candidates must demonstrate practical skills for all tests that are included in the signed statement provided by the laboratory manager (see page 4, para 1.10). - If some techniques are not performed in the laboratory the candidate is expected to be able to demonstrate knowledge and understanding (but not the practical skill) that would be applied in the practical situation. - 5.9.
+Short periods of secondment to other Institute approved laboratories may supplement training in order for the individual to gain additional practical skills and experience. - 5.10.
+Candidates and trainers may undertake a selection of the following activities to complete training and assess the application of knowledge and skills, i.e. the assessment of competence. - Work-based training with direct observation of practical skills (DOPS) - Case based discussion to demonstrate knowledge of 'output' of work - Self-directed reading to broaden knowledge - Tutorials and scientific discussion to explore extent of knowledge - Reflective practice to self-assess knowledge and skills - Question and answer sessions with trainer to test knowledge

-To note: essays are NOT acceptable evidence for the external examiner to review.
+To note: essays are NOT considered acceptable evidence for the external examiner to review.